material-components/material-components-ios/components/ActivityIndicator/README.md

 </div>

 Material Design progress indicators display the length of a process or express an unspecified wait time.
+There are two styles of progress indicators in Material Design: linear and circular.

-On iOS, progress indicators are implemented as Activity Indicators, which are circular, and Progress Views, which are linear.
+On iOS, circular progress indicators are implemented as Activity Indicators.

 ## Design & API Documentation